 When we finally got to the hospital, it was packed, with bodies, dying people, and the wounded everywhere.
 I ran inside to ask the nurses and the doctors to please help the kids, telling them about the napalm.
 After she saw them, she said, “Normal medicine cannot help.
 We cannot do anything.”

 Then I showed her my media pass, and said, “If these kids die, you’ll be in trouble tomorrow.”
 Once they knew I was media, they carried Kim inside right away.

-After the film developing finished, we looked at my negatives.
+After the film development finished, we looked at my negatives.
 When my picture editor looked at one of the photos, he was shocked, and said, “Nicky, why did you take pictures of a naked girl?”
 He didn’t know.
 Then I explained that a napalm attack had hit a village.
-He was shocked when I said that, and selected one negative.
-He took it to the darkroom, and made a 5×7 print of it.
+He was shocked when I said that, and he selected one negative.
+He took it to the darkroom and made a 5×7 print of it.

 When my boss came back and saw the pictures, he asked, “Who took the pictures?”
 They said, “Nick Ut.”
 He asked, “Why didn’t we send these pictures right away?”
 The editors replied, “You think these are pictures we can use?
 Because she’s naked.”

 My boss looked at me, and asked, “What happened?”
 I said, “A napalm attack.”
 He ordered everyone to move and looked through all the negatives again.
 He looked through twelve to fifteen pictures, and then yelled to the editors, “I want a caption on these pictures right away!”

 One of the editors asked him again, “You think we can use the pictures?”
 My boss replied, “I don’t care.
 Write a caption.
 Move!”
 The editors sent the picture to New York to let them decide whether to use it or not.
 When New York saw the power in the photo, they said they wanted to use the picture right away.